Please wait while the search results are loading...

 Other firms are developing meat from animal cells in laboratories, a technology which is sometimes called “cellular agriculture.”
 Startup Upside Foods (formerly Memphis Meats, Inc., (upsidefoods.com), for example, produces chicken strips and duck grown from self-producing cells.
 All these ventures are working on producing foods that have tastes and textures similar to meat.
 The firm created a cultured meatball at a cost of $2,400 per pound.
 The price is largely due to the expense of fetal bovine serum (FBS), which is extracted from the heart of a calf fetus when its mother is pregnant at slaughter.
 Another problem facing cellular agriculture is that vegans are not by definition potential customers.
 In addition, cellular agriculture must find ways to make cells adhere to a fixed structure, allowing it to mimic steaks or chops as opposed to ground meat.
 In early 2022, Upside Foods acquired cultivated seafood company Cultured Decadence.

 Eat Just, Inc. (www.ju.st) is a California-based company that produces chicken products grown from poultry cells.
 Formerly known as Beyond Eggs and Hampton Creek Foods, Eat Just received approval from the Singapore Food Agency to sell its chicken in Singapore in late 2020.
+By early 2024, the firm had sold the equivalent of more than 500 million chicken eggs.

 Faux meat is not limited to startups.
 Nestlé offers the Awesome Burger, developed in Monterrey County, California at the former Sweet Earth facility (which was acquired by Nestle USA in 2017).
 While recently founded companies like Impossible Foods and Beyond Meat have faced challenges, Nestlé has well established supply chains and a strong financial condition.
 Unilever PLC is also promoting its meat alternative brand, Vegetarian Butcher, which offers soy-based meat-like patties and nuggets.